| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 methods, know their tools, recognize their infrastructure, and then

-build countermeasures for preventing attacks from them.
 Some may refer to these “bread crumbs” or indicators (IOCs = indicators

 of compromise) as threat intelligence.
 This is far from the truth.
 On